Functors of actions: Constraining an FA model

-In \refF{fig:ActionEFT_MCMCPrior_n1n2}, we present the results of a Monte Carlo Markov Chains (MCMC) sampling using the $\chi^2=-2\ln \mathcal{L}$ described in \refS{sec:Constraining_an_Action_Model}.
-The figure is a corner plot of the MCMC output the parametrisation of model and the likelihood $\mathcal{L}$ as described in \refS{sec:Constraining_an_Action_Model}.
-In the upper right corner-plot panel, we show the $\mathcal{L}$ as estimated of the MCMC output, as well as the corresponding number of degrees of freedom, $ndf$ and the corresponding error of the $ndf$, namely $\sqrt{2ndf}$.
-The diagonal of the corner matrix plot is the marginalised probability distribution of each parameter.
-At the right top legend of of diagonal element of the corner matrix plot, we present the MCMC output result of each parameter with the mean, standard deviation estimation ($\simeq 68\%$ C.L. ), as well as the mode, i.e. the value of the parameter which corresponds to the maximum value of the corresponding probability distribution function.
-In the off diagonal panels of each corner plot, we present the Joint Probability Distributions Functions (JPDF) of the combinations of two parameters for each parametrisation case.
-These JPDFs are described with $68\%$ (shaded area) and $95\%$ (lighted area) contours.
-In the legend of the off diagonal panels of the corner plot we show the correlation coefficient for the combination of the two parameters, $\rho = C_{kl}/\sqrt{C_{kk} C_{ll}}$.
+In \refF{fig:ActionEFT_MCMCPrior_n1n2}, we present the results of a Markov chain Monte Carlo (MCMC) sampling using Wilks' theorem, $\chi^2=-2\ln \mathcal{L}$~\cite{wilks}.
+The figure is a corner plot of the MCMC output for the parametri\SorZ{}ation of model and the likelihood $\mathcal{L}$ as described in \refS{sec:Gaussian_simplification_of_the_likelihood}.
+In the upper right corner-plot panel, we show the $\mathcal{L}$ as estimated from the MCMC output, as well as the corresponding number of degrees of freedom, $ndf$ and the corresponding uncertainty of the $ndf$, namely $\sqrt{2ndf}$.
+The diagonal of the corner matrix plot is the marginali\SorZ{}ed probability distribution of each parameter.
+At the top-right legend of each diagonal element of the corner matrix plot, we present the MCMC output result of each parameter with estimates of the mean and standard deviation ($\simeq 68\%$ C.L.), as well as the mode, \textit{i.e}. the value of the parameter which corresponds to the maximum value of the corresponding probability distribution function.
+In the off-diagonal panels of each corner plot, we present the joint probability density functions (JPDF) of the combinations of two parameters for each parametri\SorZ{}ation case.
+These JPDFs are described with $68\%$ (darker area) and $95\%$ (lighter area) contours.
+In the legend of the off-diagonal panels, we show the correlation coefficient for the combination of the two parameters, $\rho = C_{kl}/\sqrt{C_{kk} C_{ll}}$.
+We make our code and results, namely \texttt{AofEFT}, publicly available~\footnote{\url{https://github.com/lontelis/AofEFT}}.